 A Sales Representatives’ regular tasks may include:

-Visiting clients to demonstrate products, give samples, take orders.
+visiting clients to demonstrate products, give samples, and take orders

-Finding new potential clients/generating new business.
-(This may involve researching, cold calling, making appointments, networking).
+finding new potential clients/generating new business (may involve researching, cold calling, making appointments, networking)

 Learning about your own products as well as that of the competition.
 Keeping up to date with changes in the industry/products you deal with.